 - low HDL (“good”) cholesterol

 Metabolic syndrome is a red flag, warning you that your body isn’t healthy.
 In fact, each of the symptoms listed above is a separate risk factor for diabetes and/or cardiovascular disease, two leading causes of death in the United States.
-(3, 4, 5) Fortunately, adopting a Paleo diet can reverse the markers of metabolic syndrome and even help those who have already developed insulin resistance, as I will discuss in this article.
+(3, 4, 5) Fortunately, adopting a Paleo diet can reverse the markers of diabesity and metabolic syndrome and even help those who have already developed insulin resistance, as I will discuss in this article.

 Metabolic syndrome, insulin resistance, and heart disease are all considered “modern” diseases because they weren’t prevalent until the 1900s after the Industrial Revolution.
 Drastic changes in U.S. dietary habits have occurred only in the last century or so, including increased consumption of hydrogenated oils (trans fats), vegetable oils, processed foods, and refined sugars.
 Even grain consumption wasn’t common until the Agricultural Revolution around 10,000 years ago, which is actually only around 5 percent of the human species’s existence.

 Many tribal cultures today that maintain traditional hunter–gatherer diets are virtually free from metabolic syndrome, heart disease, and type 2 diabetes.
-For example, the Kitavan, Masai, Machiguenga, and !Kung tribes consume very little, if any, refined grains or processed sugars, though the specific contents of their diets vary widely.
+For example, the Kitavan, Masai, Machiguenga, and !Kung consume very little, if any, refined grains or processed sugars, though the specific contents of their diets vary widely.
 (6, 7, 8, 9)

 - Industrial seed oils have been shown to have a pro-inflammatory effect in some studies.
 (14)